JordanMartinez/purescript-jordans-reference/21-Hello-World/08-Application-Structure/src/04-Free/02-Why-Use-the-Free-Monad/03-From-Either-to-Variant.md

 Moreover, `purescript-either` only grants us the ability to define 10 total types in a nested manner.
 Once we go above that number, we need to write our own convenience functions.
 If we do this in multiple projects, that's more wasted developer time.

 So, what are our options here?
 We saw previously that we could not define our own special nested `Either` type without knowing at the type-declaration-time what the next few types are.
 However, we do know at compile-time what those types will be.
 We also know at compile-time how many types will exist in a nested `Either`-like type.
 This implies that we might want to stop looking at value-level programming for our solutions and instead look at type-level programming.
-More specifically, we should look at the `Row`/`# Type` kind.
+More specifically, we should look at row kinds.

-The `Row`/`# Type` kind allows us to specify n-different types that are known at compile-time.
-As an example, we can look at `Record`, which is a nested `Tuple` that uses `Row` to work:
+The `# Type` kind allows us to specify n-different types that are known at compile-time.
+As an example, we can look at `Record`, which is a nested `Tuple` that uses row kinds to work:
 ```purescript
 -- first AND second AND third AND fourth AND last
 Tuple first (Tuple second (Tuple third (Tuple fourth last)))